 Tech players muddle marketers’ MO

 Recent consumer requests for better data protection has made abundantly clear how unpopular cookies were to the public once consumers were made aware of them.
-And the proliferation of companies building data-rich profiles of individual consumers without their knowledge or consent meant this advertising building block was always on borrowed time.
+The proliferation of companies building data-rich profiles of individual consumers without their knowledge or consent meant this advertising building block was always on borrowed time.
 Once advocacy groups and the government started getting involved, Google pre-empted them.

 While friendly media has positioned the move as a privacy decision, for Google it is a business decision.
 Eliminating cookies enables Google to better control the data collected on its platforms for its own betterment – and it creates the potential for other tolls it could enforce on its browser highway.